 We are FTDA (Finnish Tech Design & Art), a non-profit on a mission to make dreams come true.
 Our aim is to gather together Finnish creativity and to release it to the world!
 The House of Finland is our annual event featuring multi-content exhibitions, interactive sessions, concerts – in short the best design experiences Finland has to offer.
-At the moment we are preparing The House of Finland in New York in September 2017.

 Please, step in!